lidessen/jsco/README.md

-# JSCO (JavaScript Compatibility Checker)
+# js-compat-check (JavaScript Compatibility Checker)

-JSCO is a JavaScript compatibility checking tool that analyzes your code to detect JavaScript features and helps you understand compatibility across different browsers and runtime environments.
+js-compat-check is a JavaScript compatibility checking tool that analyzes your code to detect JavaScript features and helps you understand compatibility across different browsers and runtime environments.

 ## Features

 - 🔍 Detect JavaScript features used in your code
 - 📊 Generate detailed browser compatibility reports
 - 🌐 Support for both local files and remote URLs
-- 💾 Built-in caching system for better performance
 - 🛠️ Available as both CLI tool and Node.js package

 ## Installation